Friday, 29 March 2024

 When did Modi begin his rise as a popular icon?
 I think an interview he gave in December 1998 to Zee TV was the turning point.
 The big question then was whether the RSS was interfering with the BJP.
 Were they trying to pull down Vajpayee?
 Were they adamant on the imposition of a Hindutva agenda even if this meant that the BJP could not lead a coalition?
 What about losses in Haryana and Delhi?
 Were they not self-inflicted wounds?

 The truth was that the RSS had its doubts about Vajpayee.
 They feared that a BJP government would become just as corrupt and complacent as a Congress administration.
 Could Modi- a hard-core RSS worker from a very modest background- dispel the doubts of the TV audience?
 Could he withstand a grilling by the urbane and very well-spoken TV anchor?
 The answer was yes.
 Modi spoke sensibly with a touch of humor.
-He said Hindutva 'is an article of faith'.
+He said Hindutva 'is an article of faith'- he used that English phrase.
 Faith can't be imposed.
 Hindus know this is the teaching of all of their own sects.
 One can pray to God for the gift of Faith.
 One can't hire a guy to beat it into you.
 The RSS wants to revitalize and raise up every branch of national life.
 But, in politics, this can only be done by establishing 'credibility' through 'transparency' and improving 'coordination'.
 Modi sometimes supplies the Hindi equivalent of the English words he is using, but sometimes he does not bother to do so.
 What matters is that he has got his point across.
 Governance can't be on the basis of slogans or some magical ideology.
 It is a practical, wholly pragmatic, enterprise.

 Modi tackles the allegation that the BJP was trying to impose Hindu worship by pointing out that a previous PM- I.K Gujral- had the same Hindu prayer at a function.
 No one batted an eyelid then.
 It was the height of 'hypocrisy' to raise the matter now so as to pander to vote-bank politics.